anotherlin/z80emu/README.txt

 Revision history:

-1.1.0 (22th December 2016)
+1.1.0 "first-app" (22th December 2016)

+Ten years already!
+But hopefully, work on the Sega Master System emulator has restarted.
+For the first application of z80emu, redesign its user API, the original being really bad.
+Add 2 header files for the user to customize instead of having to modify z80emu.h, update the documentation: make it clear what variables each macro can expect, compute the register decoding tables only once at reset, and add a (void *) context for interfacing with the system to emulate.
+All these changes should make the API better organized and easier to use.

 1.0.2 (12th February 2014)

-Conditional relative jump (JR_DD_E) instructions such as "jr NZ, myLoopLabel" were not decoded correctly, just a silly bug in a macro to extract bits.
+Conditional relative jump (JR_DD_E) instructions such as "jr NZ, loop_label" were not decoded correctly, just a silly bug in a macro to extract bits.
 The zexdoc and zexall exercisers have excellent coverage of ALU instructions, but they both don't feature a single "JR" instruction!
 Hence this (very obvious)